Graphic novel: Adoption of the term

 One of the earliest contemporaneous applications of the term post-Eisner came in 1979, when Blackmarks sequel—published a year after A Contract with God though written and drawn in the early 1970s—was labeled a "graphic novel" on the cover of Marvel Comics' black-and-white comics magazine Marvel Preview #17 (Winter 1979), where Blackmark: The Mind Demons premiered: its 117-page contents remained intact, but its panel-layout reconfigured to fit 62 pages.

 Following this, Marvel from 1982 to 1988 published the Marvel Graphic Novel line of 10" × 7" trade paperbacks—although numbering them like comic books, from #1 (Jim Starlin's The Death of Captain Marvel) to #35 (Dennis O'Neil, Mike Kaluta, and Russ Heath's Hitler's Astrologer, starring the radio and pulp fiction character the Shadow, and released in hardcover).
 Marvel commissioned original graphic novels from such creators as John Byrne, J. M. DeMatteis, Steve Gerber, graphic-novel pioneer McGregor, Frank Miller, Bill Sienkiewicz, Walt Simonson, Charles Vess, and Bernie Wrightson.
-While most of these starred Marvel superheroes, others, such as Rick Veitch's Heartburst featured original SF/fantasy characters; others still, such as John J. Muth's Dracula, featured adaptations of literary stories or characters; and one, Sam Glanzman's A Sailor's Story, was a true-life, World War II naval tale.
+While most of these starred Marvel superheroes, others, such as Rick Veitch's Heartburst featured original SF/fantasy characters; others still, such as Jon J Muth's Dracula, featured adaptations of literary stories or characters; and one, Sam Glanzman's A Sailor's Story, was a true-life, World War II naval tale.

+In Frank Miller's introduction to First Comics' English reprint of Lone Wolf and Cub #2 (June 1987), he discussed the mixed message of the term "graphic novel" replacing "comics" in popular culture:

+In recent years, the more respectable sounding title of "graphic novel" has begun to catch on.
+Unfortunately, its been used almost exclusively as a designation of format, rather than content, indicating that the comic is printed on glossy paper with painted color as a trade paperback.
+But the novel, in prose, is an established literary form, larger and greater in scope than the short story.
+A graphic novel, if the term is going to mean anything more than "deluxe format" or "Baxter book", should be as rich in texture and as full of story as its prose counterpart.